 As soon as I finished my part on Kalen’s book, I immediately started working on my new book, SQL Server 2014 Query Tuning & Optimization, which has been available for pre-order at Amazon for a while now.
 This book covers everything you need to know about query tuning and optimization for SQL Server to help you design high-performing database applications.
 As a SQL Server 2014 book it obviously covers new features like Hekaton, the new cardinality estimator, and incremental statistics, among others, but most of the content can be used in previous versions of SQL Server as well.
 I am currently working on the last items of the book with the great team at McGraw-Hill Education and the help of the amazing Dave Ballantyne (@davebally) as technical reviewer and the book should be available soon.

 Also, at the last PASS Summit in Charlotte I was invited by SQL Sentry to blog at their SQLPerformance.com site, which has great content by some of the most amazing bloggers in the SQL Server community.
 Although I haven’t had much time to blog there as I would wanted, I have started with a few SQL Server 2014 articles that you can read here.

 Finally, I have submitted sessions for SQLBits (first time ever submitted) and to the PASS Summit (which I have attended for 11 years so far), and just at the moment I am writing this I got the great news that I got two sessions selected for SQLBits so I am really looking forward to finally attend this conference in the UK this July.
-I am also planning to attend some SQL Saturdays in the US, including our always amazing local SQLSaturdays in Orange County this April 26th, Sacramento on July 12th and San Diego, which is usually scheduled for September.
+I am also planning to attend some other SQL Server events in the US, including our always amazing local SQLSaturdays in Orange County this April 26th, Sacramento on July 12th and San Diego, which is usually scheduled for September.
 Hope to see you at any of these SQL Server events.